kgrid-demos/cpic-demo/docs/readme.md

   }
 }
 ```
+#### CPIC Recommendation

-Example of a patient's CPIC recommendation output we would expect to get in return
+The out of the recommendation engine is a patient's CPIC Recommendation
 ```json

  {